eizzo77/Bulls-And-Cows-Game/README.md

 ![image](https://github.com/eizzo77/Bulls-And-Cows-Game/blob/master/GameStart.png?raw=true)

 1. at the top 4 black buttons are displayed, these represents the Computer Guess you have to decypher.
-2. next to it, your guess buttons are shown, ready for you to click and pick your best guess. only your current guess line buttons are enabled.
+2. next to it, your guess buttons are shown, ready for you to click and pick your best guess. only your current guess line buttons are enabled. **Note: each color can be picked only once! there are no duplicates**

 ![image](https://github.com/eizzo77/Bulls-And-Cows-Game/blob/master/3ButtonsPicked.png?raw=true)